 Logan graduated from Harvard Law School in 2016.
 While at Harvard, he was the Executive Editor of Online Content for the Harvard Civil Rights-Civil Liberties Law Review.
 He also interned at the U.S. Department of Labor, where he worked on cases enforcing OSHA and wage and hour laws.
 In addition, Logan held internships at the ACLU of Connecticut, the Legal Services Center, and a nonprofit dedicated to capital punishment appeals.

 Logan earned his B.A., summa cum laude, from the University of Connecticut.
 Prior to law school, he spent a year as an AmeriCorps member in Willimantic, Connecticut.
-Logan is admitted to the bar in the State of Maryland.
+Logan is barred in Maryland, practicing under the direct supervision of an active member of the District of Columbia Bar.